Accessibility: Metro U2 station Museumsquartier

 And this original idea of the emperor about the use of the palm house doesn't differentiate too much to how it's used today:

-In the left part you can find the butterfly house where the visitor can watch exotic, free flying butterflies in a close to tropical nature recreated surrounding.
-The entrance fee is approximately 7,00 Euro.
+In the left part you can find the butterfly house.
+There you can watch exotic, free flying butterflies in a close to tropical nature recreated surrounding.
+The entrance fee for visitors is around 9,00 Euro.

 The Cafe-Restaurant Palmenhaus is located in the middle part which is around 15 m high.
 You can drink or eat a fine meal there in a stylish surrounding between up to 10 m high palm trees.
 If you seat nearby the left part of the building, you can watch the butterflies through a glass wall.